 Make Pages Independent of Reading Order

 Unlike a book, pages in a website have no natural order.
 Users can visit the pages in a website in any order.
-In this website, the only exception is the Home page.
+In the LLIR website, the only exception is the Home page.
 Every other page must stand on its own.
 Convert keywords or concepts that may be new to the reader into links to the chunks that introduce the terms and concepts.

 Be Conscious of White Space